|Applies To||SA Product Set: RSA Security Analytics, NetWitness Logs & Network|

-Be aware that you can change the windows logs to contain the current localtime.
-This can be done by setting the time on the Windows Machine to the current UTC time, and setting the timezone on the windows machine to also be the UTC timezone.
-This would have the affect that the local windows machine time would display the time in UTC and not the local time though which may not be desirable.
+Be aware that you can change the windows logs to contain the current local time.
+This can be done by setting the time on the Windows Machine to the current UTC time and setting the timezone on the windows machine to also be the UTC timezone.
+This would have the effect that the local windows machine time would display the time in UTC and not the local time though which may not be desirable.

 |Legacy Article ID||a66732|